dask/dask-blog/_posts/2019-06-25-single-gpu-cupy-benchmarks.md

 As seen on the graph, we can get 270x speedup for elementwise operations.
 Not too bad for not having to write any parallel code by hand.
 However, the speedup is immensely affected by nature of each operation.
-I am not going to get too deep in why each operation performs differently, and I would like to focus on SVD computing in particular.
+I am not going to get too deep in why each operation performs differently in this post, but I will continue that on a future post.

-Before talking about SVD, it's important to note that there are two array sizes, 800 MB and 8 MB, the first means 10000x10000 arrays and the latter 1000x1000, double-precision floating-point (8 bytes) in both cases.
-SVD array size is an exception, where the large size is actually a tall-and-skinny of size 10000x1000, or 80MB.

-Let me also briefly describe each of the operations from the graph above:
+Let me briefly describe each of the operations from the graph above:

 * Elementwise: scalar operation on all elements of the array
 * Sum: Compute sum of entire array, reducing it to a single scalar